istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

     EOF
     {{< /text >}}

-1. Sending an HTTPS request using the prior approach now fails
+1. Attempt to send an HTTPS request using the prior approach and see how it fails:

     {{< text bash >}}
     $ curl -v -HHost:httpbin.example.com \